hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ## Setting up the arcade buttons

-Download [Adafruit's retrogame](https://github.com/adafruit/Adafruit-Retrogame), a software that converts the GPIO into key strokes.
+Download [Adafruit's retrogame](https://github.com/adafruit/Adafruit-Retrogame), a Raspberry Pi GPIO-to-USB utility for classic game emulators.

 * Boot the Raspberry Pi.
 * Quit Emulation Station.
 It will take you to the command line.